Air Force Office of Scientific Research -- Department of Defense Multidisciplinary Research Program of the University Research Initiative (MURI)

 Amount Description

-The total amount of funding for the five years available for grants resulting from this MURI FOA is estimated to be approximately $276 million dollars pending out-year appropriations.
+The total amount of funding for the five years available for grants resulting from this MURI FOA is estimated to be approximately $200 million dollars pending out-year appropriations.
 MURI awards are contingent on availability of funds, the specific topic, and the scope of the proposed work.
-Typical annual funding per grant is in the $1.25M to $1.5M range.
+Typical annual funding per grant is up to $1.5M.
 The amount of the award and the number of supported researchers should generally not exceed the limit specified for the individual topics in Section II.H.

 Funding Type